onzfonz/comp227/src/content/0/en/part0b.md

 ![Detailed view of the first request](../../images/0/22e.png)

-It is an [HTTP POST](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST) request to the server address ***new_note***.
+It is an [HTTP POST](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST) request to the server address ***new_task***.
 The server responds with HTTP status code 302.
-This is a [URL redirect](https://en.wikipedia.org/wiki/URL_redirection), with which the server asks the browser to do a new HTTP GET request to the address defined in the header's *Location* - the address `notes`.
+This is a [URL redirect](https://en.wikipedia.org/wiki/URL_redirection), with which the server asks the browser to do a new HTTP GET request to the address defined in the header's *Location* - the address `tasks`.

-So, the browser reloads the Notes page.
+So, the browser reloads the Tasks page.
-The reload causes three more HTTP requests: fetching the style sheet (main.css), the JavaScript code (main.js), and the raw data of the notes (data.json).
+The reload causes three more HTTP requests: fetching the style sheet (main.css), the JavaScript code (main.js), and the raw data of the tasks (data.json).

 The network tab also shows the data submitted with the form: